 Vice Chair / Co-Clerk

-Linda Echt is principal owner of: LINDAECHTCONSULTING, LLC.
-She most recently consulted long-term with The Beautiful Stuff Project.
-She was a long time Head at Atrium School.
+Linda Echt is principal owner of: LINDA ECHT CONSULTING, LLC.
+She consults with independent schools and other non-profit organizations.
+She was a long time Head at Atrium School and the founder of their middle school program.
 Prior to that she was the founder of Kesher (an innovative approach to Jewish education) in Cambridge and helped to replicate the program on the east coast, in New York and in Newton.
 Linda holds a Masters in Education (Administration) from Lesley University and went to Michigan State University and graduated with a triad major in History of Art, Philosophy and Religious Studies.

 While Tremont was completing its Head of School search Linda served as Interim Head.
 She deeply believes in the model of Tremont School and describes it as a needed school in the independent school landscape and is so happy to be supporting the school by serving on the Board of Directors.
 She comes to us with a great passion for teaching and learning and a wealth of knowledge about independent school governance.
 She is a huge Tremont cheerleader, looking forward to being a part of the schools’ continued growth.
 Linda lives in Watertown with her wife, Jill and kids, Noah (Tremont PG ’20) and Eva (Atrium School 5th grader).

 Amy is a Portfolio Manager with Boston Trust and their socially responsible division, Walden Asset Management.
 Amy works with endowments, foundations, individuals and families to prudently manage their financial assets.
 Her areas of expertise include impact investing, asset allocation, risk management, and financial planning.